How much did Alaska cost in today’s money?

 The treaty — setting the price at $7.2 million, or about $125 million today — was negotiated and signed by Eduard de Stoeckl, Russia’s minister to the United States, and William H. Seward, the American secretary of state.

-How much did the US pay to get Alaska?
+How much money did the US make from Alaska?

 Did Russia sell or lease Alaska?